NielMc/convert-streamlit-to-django/README.md

 ## Business Requirements
-* As a Data Analyst from Botanic Garden, you are requested by Special Flower division to develop a system capable to distinguish among 3 distinct Iris species.
+* As a Data Analyst from Botanic Garden, you are requested by Special Flower division to develop a system capable to distinguish among 3 distinct Iris species - Setosa, Versicolour and Virginica.
 Their next field mission at XYZ forest, which is officialy declared as contaminated area and is in the middle of nowehere.
 The team will harvest the flowers and store on boxes, but each box should have 1 specie type.
 The mission will happen in 10 days from today, and will take in total 25 days.
   * 1 - We want to study how flowers' sepal and petal measurements differ across species.
   * 2 - We are interested to recognize the flower species based on its instant petal and sepal measurement